mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 ```

 You should see outputs for:
-- `ScholarshipsTableName` - DynamoDB table for scholarships
+- `ScholarshipsTableName` - MySQL table for scholarships
-- `JobsTableName` - DynamoDB table for jobs
+- `JobsTableName` - MySQL table for jobs
 - `JobQueueArn` - AWS Batch job queue
 - `JobDefinitionArn` - AWS Batch job definition
 - `EcrImageUri` - ECR image URI